fabgrid/docs/src/illuminative/electronics.md

 - 0-1A / 24V per channel
 - Settable current

-So as described below, a voltage controlled constant current sink will be used to drive the LEDs throug an op-amp/mosfet combination.
+So as described below, a *voltage controlled current sink (VCCS)* will be used to drive the LEDs through an op-amp/mosfet combination.
 The op-amp is configured in a way that the current on the output matches the voltage on the input.
 This is achieved by connecting the output to GND via a known value resistor.
-If this resistor is 1Ω, the output current will equal 1A if the input voltage is 1V.
+If this resistor is 1Ω, the output current will be equal to 1A if the input voltage is 1V.

 ### Low pass filter

 A 2-stage RC low-pass filter is between the µC and the opamp's input.
-I choose 2x (2kΩ and 1µF) in series, which gives quite a smooth DC @244Hz, 50% duty cycle.
+I choose 2x (2kΩ and 1µF) in series, which gives quite a smooth DC @244Hz with 50% duty cycle.
 Another µF is added at the opamp's output.
-The simulation (link below) shows that our resulting output current has a ripple of roughly ±10mA.
-I hope that is small enough to not be noticable on the LEDs.
+The simulation (link below) shows that our resulting output current remains a ripple of roughly ±10mA.
+I hope that's small enough to not be noticable on the LEDs.

 ### Voltage divider